Skip to main content

 English

-(298.33 KB - PDF)
+(302.02 KB - PDF)

 Download

 A structured representation of the data, identifying all the business concepts and their relations, as well as validation rules.
 The data point model (DPM) implements the uniform and consistent definitions included in the implementing technical standards (ITS), guidelines and Board of Supervisors decisions on reporting and disclosure.
-It is composed of the annotated templates for the PEPP PRSolvency II and for the pension funds with the common DPM dictionary.
+It is composed of the annotated templates for the PEPP PRSolvency II and for the Pension funds with the common DPM dictionary.

 The XBRL taxonomies and related artefacts